 Not all lenders run background checks.
 Therefore, it may be best not to ask if they do.
 It could just raise suspicion.

-However, you'll need to provide information about your employment and residency history.
+However, you must provide information about your employment and residency history.
 If you were incarcerated for some time, this will come up in your answers.

 Some lenders don't let a past criminal history influence their decision if the person has stayed out of trouble, has a steady job, and has a good credit score.
 Before shopping for a mortgage, you may want to check with a Maryland criminal defense attorney to see if expungement of your record is an option.